Ready to say goodbye to debt for good? Learn More

 Step 1: Address Each Complaint/Allegation

-You can also contest the jurisdiction of the court in your answer.
-The most common reason people contest the jurisdiction is that they were sued in a court that’s not near where they live or work.
+📍 You can also challenge the court’s jurisdiction in your answer.
+Jurisdiction refers to the court’s authority to hear the case.
+People sometimes raise this issue if they were sued in a court that isn’t connected to where they live or work.

 Step 2: Prepare Your Defenses and Counterclaims